Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Publisher-Experience.md

 ## Overview

-The publisher web application is the admin console for the publisher for defining the input fields on the landing page, and managing subscriptions.
+The publisher web application is the admin console for the publisher for defining the input fields on the landing page and managing marketplace subscriptions.

 ## Manage new subscription landing page input fields